citizenlab/lgbtiq-report-data/README.md

 This contains the excluded results for Indonesia based on the two blocking events: MNC event and Telkom event as documented in the methodology section of the report

+## testing_coverage

+This directory contains all networks where testing was done (not just those where annotations were present)  This is used to get a sense of how widely a given country was tested and where those URLs were tested.
+The count figure in these csv files refers to the unique measurements that were in tested.

 ## unfiltered

 This contains all results with annotations in the country without excluding any results and prior to merging as described in the methodology section of the report.